ClearBlade/cb-dev-kit/README.md

 - No need to look up flags and asset names/IDs
 - Selection of all asset types that can be created in an src folder
 - Selection of all specific assets for each type
-- Selection of file types available for the asset (JS, TS, JSX, TSX)
+- Selection of file types available for the asset (js, ts, jsx, tsx)
 - Prompt for auto-generating adjacent unit test file for the generated file
 - Prompt for auto-generating a React component template for HTML widgets